 - Stating the total salary and number of weekly hours

 - An extended DS-2019 will be issued with the Academic Training salary listed in the appropriate funding source and the following notation in the remarks box: “Academic Training: mm/dd/yyyy - mm/dd/yyyy”.

-Please submit your documents to the Front Desk in the CIE for processing.
+Please submit your documents to the International Student and Scholar Services (ISSS) for processing.
 You will be contacted within two (2) weeks for a signature and to pick up your new DS-2019.

 NOTE: It is illegal to begin employment before you receive authorization from your Immigration Specialist, and you are only permitted to work within the dates specified.
 Academic Training is permitted at any stage of your exchange program, while you are enrolled or after completion of your program.
 Academic Training must be requested prior to the exchange program ending date and must commence within thirty (30) days or prior to the start of the following semester.
 Academic Training is job specific yet may involve sequential or simultaneous activities with several employers with the appropriate authorization.
 Academic Training may be full-time or part-time.
 It may not exceed the amount of time spent in the full course of study.